 Foreign currency transaction gains and losses are recorded in General and administrative expenses in the Consolidated Statements of Operations.
-We recognized net foreign currency transaction losses of \$1.2 million and \$0.4 million for the three and six months ended September 30, 2020, respectively.
-We recognized net foreign transaction gain of \$0.1 million and a loss of less than \$0.1 million for the three and six months ended September 30, 2019, respectively.
-The net foreign currency transaction gains and losses recorded in General and administrative expenses include settlement gains and losses on forward contracts disclosed below.
+We recognized net foreign currency transaction losses of less than \$0.1 million and \$0.2 million for the three and six months ended September 30, 2021, respectively.
+We recognized net foreign currency transaction losses of approximately \$1.2 million and \$0.4 million for the three and six months ended september 30, 2020, respectively.